gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ## Install React, ReactDOM, and each plugins’ peer dependencies manually

-In v1, The `react` and `react-dom` packages were included as part of the `gatsby` package.
+In v1, the `react` and `react-dom` packages were included as part of the `gatsby` package.
 They are now `peerDependencies` so you are required to install them into your project.

 ```bash
 npm i react react-dom